agruver04/project-notebook/November 30.md

 **What questions do you have for your critique partners?
 How can they best help you?**

+To be honest I don't really have any questions for my critique partner - If you ever want to see what we have Tyler just let me know and you can come check it out / give feedback, but again I'm not super interested in changing the art style or the "feel" of the units right now.
+I think that while those things are incredibly important in a real game they're kind of tangential to our main focus.

+Hopefully, next week I'll have a lot of questions about game balance for you, as we will hopefully coded up most of the AI behaviors we want.

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the labor?**

+I spent about 9 hours working on the project this week, working alone (Nathan was home for thanksgiving).

 ## Post-critique summary